cdktf/cdktf-provider-okta/docs/linkValue.csharp.md

 - *Type:* string

-User ID to be assigned to 'primary' for the 'associated' user in the specified relationship.
+User ID to be assigned to `primary` for the 'associated' user in the specified relationship.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/link_value#primary_user_id LinkValue#primary_user_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/link_value#primary_user_id LinkValue#primary_user_id}

 ---